Contact Us

 What Makes Australian Labradoodles Special?

-Australian Labradoodles are more than just a mix of Labrador Retrievers and Poodles—they’re a carefully developed breed with a rich history, unique traits and predictable characteristics.
-Unlike early-generation Labradoodles, Australian Labradoodles offer a more refined lineage, hypoallergenic coats and a balanced temperament.
+Australian Labradoodles are more than a mix of Labrador Retriever and Poodle.
+They are a carefully developed breed with a rich history, unique traits and more predictable characteristics.
+Unlike many early-generation Labradoodles, Australian Labradoodles offer a more refined lineage, allergy-friendly coat qualities and a balanced temperament.

 Diverse Heritage and Carefully Developed Lineage

-Unlike traditional Labradoodles, which are a first-generation cross between a Labrador Retriever and a Poodle, Australian Labradoodles have a more complex genetic background.
+Unlike traditional Labradoodles, which are often first-generation crosses between a Labrador Retriever and a Poodle, Australian Labradoodles have a more complex genetic background.
 Developed in Australia over 40 years ago, their lineage includes six parent breeds:

 • Labrador Retriever